 A theoretical study of the nature and function of writing.
 Topics may include questions of writing's relationship to the generation and representation of ideas, social construction, authorship, and performativity.
 The course will be based on texts from the history of philosophy and contemporary research pertaining to the nature of writing.

-ENGL 3342

-Modern Fiction 0.5 unit
+Modern Fiction

-Prerequisite(s): please see Prerequisites

-for University Study of English above
+Prerequisite(s): please see Prerequisites for University Study of English above

-A study of the main developments in British and A merican
+A study of the main developments in British and American fiction during the Modernist period (1900-1945).

 Contemporary Literature